This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 - during manual inspection, field-by-field (resp. set-by-set) comparison information is shown

-- option to consider phone numbers with national prefix and with default country code equivalent
+- option to consider phone numbers preceded by international call prefix or trunk prefix equivalent with numbers preceded by '+' and the default country calling code

 - option to customize list of ignored fields; output summary of different fields